 Retail interactive installations belong to the room.
 They register how people move through the space, how they slow down at product zones, and how dwell changes through the day.
-They do not ask to be used and they do not compete with the architecture.
-They are part of it.
+They are part of the architecture.

 What the work covers